scalar-labs/scalardl/docs/applications/simple-bank-account/README.md

 ### Registering your certification and contracts

 You should now have written and compiled your contracts.
-Before you can execute them, however, you will need to register them on the Scalar DL network.
-We will make use of the tools available in the [Scalar DL Client SDK](https://github.com/scalar-labs/scalardl-client-sdk) `client/bin` directory to register and execute the contracts.
+Before you can execute them, however, you will need to register them on the ScalarDL network.
+We will make use of the tools available in the [ScalarDL Client SDK](https://github.com/scalar-labs/scalardl-client-sdk) `client/bin` directory to register and execute the contracts.
 Please make sure you have access to this directory.

-Now, you will need to have your certificate (e.g. `client.pem`) and its corresponding private key (e.g. `client-key.pem`), and Scalar DL up and running.
+Now, you will need to have your certificate (e.g. `client.pem`) and its corresponding private key (e.g. `client-key.pem`), and ScalarDL up and running.
 Edit `client.properties` (found in the `conf` directory) to suit your configuration.
 It should contain lines that look something like:

 ```bash
 scalar.dl.client.server.host=localhost